-The great John Barry provides the score.
-If you ask for my tuppence worth, some of the incidental music is among his best work.
-The theme song, sung by Nancy Sinatra, is also one of the best of the series.
+As was then usual, the great John Barry provides the score.
+And if you ask for my two pence’s worth on the subject, the music is among his best work.
+The Nancy Sinatra-sung theme tune is also a cracker.

-The plot is pretty loose on this one.
-It even halts during the scenes where Bond gets married and trains as a ninja.
-It’s like the scriptwriters went outside for a cigarette and told everyone to carry on without them for 20 minutes.
+The plot, though, is pretty loose.
+In fact, during scene where Bond gets married and trains as a ninja for no discernible reason, it completely halts.
+It’s as if the scriptwriters went outside for a cigarette and told everyone to carry on without them for 20 minutes.

 So, let’s wrap up these random jottings with the some exploding helicopter talk.
-Bond has to find Blofeld’s base.
-He gets Q to come over to Japan with Little Nellie, a heavily armed flat pack helicopter.
+Bond must find Blofeld’s base, so Q introduces our hero to Little Nellie - a heavily-armed, flat-pack helicopter.

-Bond’s reconnoitre appears to be fruitless until he suddenly finds himself pursued by four helicopters which open fire on him.
-In the earlier scence Q had handily briefed Bond and the audience on the different weapons Little Nellie has.
+007’s reconnoitre appears attracts the attention of four Spectre helicopters.
+Fortunately, in an earlier scene, Q had handily briefed Bond and the audience on the different weapons Little Nellie has.

-Bond goes with the flame throwers to despatch the first helicopter.
-A little bobbing and weaving puts Bond above one of the other choppers.
-So now it’s time for the aerial mines which gently float down on little parachutes blowing up the helicopter and its bemused pilot.
+Bond uses the flame thrower to despatch the first helicopter, before manoeuvring above his next victim.
+Now it’s time for the aerial mines which float gently down on little parachutes to blow up the helicopter and its bemused pilot.

-Bond continues to make short work of Spectre’s chopper squadron by blowing up the next with his rockets, before completing the full house by destroying the last with his air to air heat sinking missiles.
+Bond continues to make short work of Spectre’s chopper squadron by blowing-up the next with his rockets, before completing the full house by destroying the final foe air-to-air heat-seeking missiles.

-Top notch.
-You don’t often get to see an aerial dogfight played out just between helicopters.
-Little Nellie’s range of weaponry means we get to enjoy four, yes four, helicopters being blown up in different ways.
+Top notch, especially as you don’t often get to see an aerial dogfight played out between helicopters.
+And Little Nellie’s range of weaponry means we get to enjoy diverse methods of destruction.

 Exploding helicopter innovation